aau-cns/mission_sequencer/README.md

 "{header: {seq: 0, stamp: {secs: 0, nsecs: 0}, frame_id: ''}, id: 0, request: 1}" -1
 ```

 If the automatic sequencing shall remain disabled, one can still execute the requests manually.
 To do so use the above publication as a template.
-Further the request type definition can be found in [`msg/MissionRequest.msg`](msg/MissionRequest.msg):
+Further, the request type definition can be found in [`msg/MissionRequest.msg`](msg/MissionRequest.msg):

 ```
 # request type definition